 Joker: Who would have thought the deranged murderer would really kill the poor, little doctor?

-In Resident Evil 4, if Ashley gets captured, a cutscene is shown of the Ganado carrying her off and the game over screen says "Mission Failed" instead of "You are Dead".
-Also occurs if she is killed, either by an enemy or your bad aim.
+If Ashley gets captured, a cutscene is shown of the Ganado carrying her off and the game over screen says "Mission Failed" instead of "You are Dead".
+This also occurs if she is killed, either by an enemy or your bad aim.

 Also, in an early scene, where you defend a cabin with an ally, if you shoot him too many times, you're treated to a cutscene where he gets sick of it and guns you down.